-VfL Wolfsburg Ladies v Barcelona Femenino
+Holders Barcelona into Women's Champions League final

 Post update

 Attempt blocked.
-Mariona Caldentey (Barcelona Femenino) left footed shot from the centre of the box is blocked.
-Assisted by Alexia Putellas.
+Mapi León (Barcelona Femenino) left footed shot from a difficult angle and long range on the right is blocked.

+Felicitas Rauch (VfL Wolfsburg Ladies) is shown the yellow card for a bad foul.

 Post update